sandboxie-plus/Sandboxie/README.md

 More volunteers are welcome here! ;)

-## Support the project
+## 🤝 Support the project
-If you like the tool, please consider supporting it on Patreon: https://www.patreon.com/DavidXanatos

-Or you can donate directly via the PayPal button on my website: https://xanasoft.com
+If you find Sandboxie useful, then feel free to contribute through our [Contribution guidelines](https://github.com/sandboxie-plus/Sandboxie/blob/master/CONTRIBUTING.md).